raphaelalmeidamartins/trybe_exercicios/1_fundamentos-do-desv-web/b03_introducao-a-html-e-css/03.01_introducao_html-e-css/README.md

     <li>Add a image grom your local computer.
     <li>Create a paragraph for every person in your list.
     <li>Create internal links between the paragraphs and the people.
-    <li>Crie um link para a página do Google.
+    <li>Create an external link to a Google web page.
 </ol>